 So, What Should I Do?

-After months of testing, we learned that travel underwear definitely have their place.
+After months of testing, we learned that travel undies definitely have their place.
 But so does cotton.
-Our favorite travel method is a combination: we wear our fancy travel undies all day, and then swap them out for a pair of loose, cotton underwear at night.
+Our favorite travel method is a combination: we wear our fancy travel undies all day and then swap them out for a pair of loose, cotton underwear at night.
 We find this to be the best of both worlds, both from a health standpoint as well as a price standpoint.
 Since the average price of products in this review is nearly $30, we also know that many of our readers may just pick one fancy pair and stick with it.
 So which one should you pick?

 Synthetic vs. Wool

-Synthetic materials like nylon, spandex, lycra, polyester, and elastane are manufactured materials that excel in activewear.
+Synthetic materials like nylon, Spandex, Lycra, polyester, and Elastane are manufactured materials that excel in activewear.
 They are generally very good at wicking moisture and drying quickly, two incredibly important characteristics in travel underwear selection.
 They also can be quite durable, usually more so than wool or cotton.
-Lycra, spandex, and elastane are often included in underwear and base layers to incorporate more stretch into the garment, which is one thing we really liked about our favorite undies.
+Lycra, Spandex, and Elastane are often included in underwear and base layers to incorporate more stretch into the garment, which is one thing we really liked about our favorite undies.

 On the flip side, synthetic materials are known for their odor retention.
 Long gone are the days of permanently smelly undergarments, however.
 Most of these garments included some form of added odor prevention.
 Odor buildup is caused by bacteria that accumulate in the material when it becomes saturated with perspiration.
 In order to prevent this moisture buildup, manufacturers have started including treatments to their garments designed to prevent this odor-causing bacteria from being able to grow.
-During our months of testing, we didn't notice any odor buildup in any of the synthetic undies we tested, but if odor control is one of your chief concerns, you may be wise to avoid synthetic materials.
+During our months of testing, we didn't notice any odor buildup in any of the synthetic undies we tested, but if odor control is one of your chief concerns, you may want to avoid synthetic materials.

 Finding the One

 To begin this review, we did hours upon hours of research.
 We compiled data on forty of the country's most popular products, comparing their rankings and ratings at a variety of retailers.
-Out of these forty, we picked the eight most compelling products, looking to span a price range and to include a variety of material types.
-Once we had all eight products in hand, we started testing.
-Our team spent months wearing these products everywhere, from the alpine wonderland of Argentine Patagonia to the jungle crags of Cuba and back again.
+Out of these forty, we picked the nine most compelling products, looking to span a price range and to include a variety of material types.
+Once we had all nine products in hand, we started testing.
+Our team spent months wearing these products everywhere, from the alpine wonderland of Argentine and Chilean Patagonia to the jungle crags of Cuba and back again.
 Through this process, we identified four of the most important qualities in a pair of travel undies and used these metrics to judge each product against its competitors.
 Here, we'll explain what these four metrics are, how to use the scores in each category to make purchasing decisions, and what you might do differently depending on your individual needs.

 Our underwear has more skin contact than nearly any other product that we wear, so we knew right away that comfort would be important.
 What we learned was that this can take a variety of forms.
 We decided on a few traits that would help us come up with an overall score for comfort: softness vs. itchiness, material thickness, and breathability.
 Originally, we had included fit in this metric, but we realized fairly quickly that this review would be more comprehensive if we awarded different scores for comfort and fit, so we broke them up into separate scoring metrics.